jochen777/jWebForm/doc/features.md

 * all standard form fields and more (date-input)
 * prepared for multilang-setups
 * warn, if identical names are choosen
+* allow groups of elements for complex types
 * automatically set correct transfer mode if fileupload elment is used

 ## Available extensions